BodiAugustus/ashley_defi/README.md

 #40.
 Worked on the buttons to add more conditionals.
 Created variants and hoverable properties on button component.

 #41.
 Added useEffect in useAccount.js to add a change event on user account change to update UI with active account.
 Added provider as a dependency to useAccount, passed through setupHooks.

+#42.
+Added sliced user account to connect button ui when connected.
+Set up and used Useswr to handle data fetching in useAccount.js.
+Installed npm i swr to do so.
+Retested, accounts successfully fetched/updated on change.